Ten Rings (organization): Meeting with Darren Cross

-Battle of Ta Lo
+Battle of Ta Lo and new leadership

 In 2024, Wenwu begins hearing Li's voice, telling him she is trapped in Ta Lo.
 Wenwu sends the Ten Rings to take the pendants that Li had gifted his children, Shang-Chi and Xialing.
 Razor Fist leads the mission to obtain Shang-Chi's pendant during a bus ride in San Francisco.
-When that mission was a success, Wenwu sends his men to take Xialing's pendant at her fight club in Macau, which leads to a resulting brawl between Shang-Chi and Xialing against the Ten Rings operatives, led by Razor Fist and Death Dealer.
-Wenwu breaks up the brawl and takes his children and Shang-Chi's friend Katy to the Ten Rings compound, where he explains Li's predicament and uses her two pendants to create a map that reveals the location and time to enter Ta Lo.
+After that mission is a success, Wenwu sends his men to take Xialing's pendant at her fight club in Macau, which leads to a brawl between Shang-Chi and Xialing against the Ten Rings operatives, led by Razor Fist and Death Dealer.
+Wenwu breaks up the brawl and takes his children and Shang-Chi's friend Katy to the Ten Rings compound.

+Once there, he explains Li's predicament and uses her two pendants to create a map that reveals the location and time to enter Ta Lo.
 After revealing some of his son's history to Katy, Wenwu reveals his plans to destroy the village after freeing Li.
 He then imprisons his children and Katy when they refuse to go through with his plan.
 The three later escape the compound with Slattery and his hundun companion Morris to warn Ta Lo of the Ten Rings.
 Instead of giving chase, Wenwu decides to wait until the planned date to invade Ta Lo.

 Wenwu and the Ten Rings arrive in Ta Lo to destroy the seal holding his wife, prompting a battle between the Ten Rings and the village inhabitants.
-Guided by Li's voice, Wenwu begins breaking the seal holding her in Ta Lo; unbeknownst to him, Wenwu is being manipulated by the Dweller-in-Darkness, who was using Li's voice to trick Wenwu into destroying its seal with his ten rings.
-Upon discovering that their weapons are useless against the Dweller and his minions with one of these minions killing Death Dealer, the Ten Rings form a truce with the villagers to fight the new threat.
+Guided by Li's voice, Wenwu begins breaking the seal holding her in Ta Lo; unbeknownst to him, he is being manipulated by the Dweller-in-Darkness, who is using Li's voice to trick him into destroying its seal with his ten rings.
+Upon discovering that their weapons are useless against the Dweller and his minions, with one of these minions killing Death Dealer, the Ten Rings forms a truce with the villagers to fight the new threat.
 Meanwhile, Wenwu eventually realizes his mistake and sacrifices himself to save Shang-Chi from the Dweller by bequeathing him the ten rings, which Shang-Chi uses to destroy the Dweller.
-After the battle, the surviving Ten Rings members and villagers join to honor the fallen in a paper lantern ceremony.
+After the battle, the surviving Ten Rings members and villagers join together to honor the fallen in a paper lantern ceremony.
 Xialing is advised by Shang-Chi to disband the Ten Rings.

-Following Wenwu's death, Xialing goes against Shang-Chi's advice takes up leadership of the Ten Rings which she restructures to include female fighters in the previously all-male organization.
+Xialing takes up leadership of the Ten Rings which she restructures to include female fighters in the previously all-male organization.

 Alternate versions

-An alternate version of the Ten Rings appears in the animated series What If...?
+Alternate versions of the Ten Rings appear in the animated series What If...? and Marvel Zombies.

 Thwarted by Killmonger

-In an alternate 2010, Erik "Killmonger" Stevens saves Tony Stark when the Ten Rings attack his military convoy in Afghanistan.
+In an alternate 2010, Erik "Killmonger" Stevens saves Tony Stark when the Ten Rings attacks his military convoy in Afghanistan.
 Having previously infiltrated the Ten Rings, Killmonger uses his intel from his time within the organization to expose Obadiah Stane's involvement in the attack, leading to his arrest.